KruASe76/tablist-tweaks/README.md

   - ![](https://via.placeholder.com/15/55ff55/55ff55.png) Green for Overworld
   - ![](https://via.placeholder.com/15/ff5555/ff5555.png) Red for Nether
   - ![](https://via.placeholder.com/15/ff55ff/ff55ff.png) Purple for The End
+  - Custom dimensions (from datapacks and mods) are supported!
 - The "idle" badge is placed after the player's name if they haven't moved for some time
 - [Placeholders](#compatibility)